-For pre-school pupils where an Education, Health and Care Plan is already in place the SENCo will endeavour to attend Annual Reviews and professional meetings in preparation for the pupil starting school.
-Reception staff may also use "This is me" photo books to aid transition into Rush Common for those SEND pupils with emotional, social and mental health needs.
+For pre-school pupils where an Education, Health and Care Plan is already in place the SENDCo will endeavour to attend Annual Reviews and professional meetings in preparation for the pupil starting school.
+Reception staff may also use "All about me" photo books to aid transition into Rush Common for those SEND pupils with emotional, social and mental health needs.

-In Year transition
+Year group transition

 Teachers liaise closely when pupils transfer to another class within the school.
 A hand over meeting will take place between the present and new teacher.
 Meetings are arranged wherever possible between the staff involved in monitoring the pupil's progress.
 Transition visits and "Move up Day" are planned in the second half of the summer term.
 Identified SEND pupils may have additional visits to the new class.
-Communication passports are drafted for SEND pupils with complex needs (i.e., ASD) so that teachers, TAs and visiting professionals are aware of common strategies used to support their needs.
+Communication passports are drafted for SEND pupils with complex needs (i.e., ASC) so that teachers, TAs and visiting professionals are aware of common strategies used to support their needs.
 Communication passports are also an important part of transition for SEND pupils.
 They are used when pupils move from year to year, to new schools and secondary schools.
 Transition booklets are completed for some SEND pupils who may need additional support or time to prepare for a change of year group.
 Transition booklets prepare SEND pupils for the next stage of their school life and are shared with parents and professionals involved.
-The transition process starts in the summer term.